Celebrating 20 years of community-led development "The Apache Way"

-All Apache Podlings, and any Apache TLP must use this process when coming up with a new project name, or when coming up with a name for a new subproject or downloadable software module.
+All Apache Podlings, and any Apache® top level project (TLP) must use this process when coming up with a new project name, or when coming up with a name for a new subproject or downloadable software product.

 When it comes to trademarks conflicts it might be necessary to show other parties that ASF trademarks were chosen in good faith and with appropriate research.
 As a non-profit, we have no business infringing on pre-existing trademarks for the software products or services from other organizations.
-As the Apache Software Foundation has grown to a respectable size which became home of numerous projects, it has also become necessary to oversee the newly created trademarks for projects and products and document how they have been established.
+Nor would you want to start with a new software name that's likely to be confused with some other organization's software products.